kennykee/json-harmonizer/README.md

 - The schema mapping can be easily updated in `src/config/schema.js` to support new data sources or fields.
 - The merge logic can be customized in `src/services/hotelService.js`.
 - The API can be extended to support additional endpoints or authentication if needed.
+- Handling multiple data providers with separate schemas.
+   - When working with a large number of data providers, placing all definitions into a single `schema.js` file can make it:
+      - Overly large
+      - Difficult to maintain
+      - Prone to conflicts
+   - Recommended approach: split schemas by provider.
+      - Instead of a monolithic schema file, create one schema per data provider.
+      - In your `hotelService.js` business logic, you can:
+         1. Identify the provider - Use the `provider` identifier inside the `jsonList` parameter.
+         2. Map data using the correct schema - Run the `objectMapper` call separately for each provider with its corresponding schema.
+         3. Merge results - Combine all mapped results from different providers into a unified dataset as usual.
+   - Benefits:
+      - Cleaner separation of logic
+      - Easier maintainability
+      - Reduced risk of conflicts
+      - Flexibility to update or add providers independently

 ---

 ## 🛈 Assumptions